 This is usually the safest route for capturing a shot that works.
 It’s less technically challenging and leaves less room for error.
 If you use an in-camera flash, adjust to a lower ISO with a moderate shutter speed to get a sharp photo.
 Fine-tune your shutter speed to your camera’s light meter and shoot.
 Mastin Labs user, Gillian Martin got this shot using ISO 100 f/2.0, 1/100 sec on her Canon.
 She used only her camera’s flash.

 If you have a second shooter, take advantage of that!
 Shoot your images without a flash, and have them shoot with a flash.
-This will give you two sets of photos with two different looks, and give you room to be more creative knowing that you have a backup.
+This will give you two sets of images with two different looks, and give you room to be more creative knowing that you have a backup.

-This can be the most complex way to capture the sparkler exit, but the images can turn out striking.
+This can be the most complex way to capture the exit, but the images can turn out striking.
 Only choose this approach if you have experience doing wireless flash photography.
 If you choose to use external flashes, the best route is to set up two or more flashes.
 Set one along the side of the path of exit, and the other at the end of the path, faced toward it.
 For the most diffused lighting, set them 5-10 feet off the path and angled toward the path.